 Amongst the items on the “must preserve” list was a lemon tree planted in the centre of the courtyard.
-This is how the bed and breakfast got it’s name.
+This is how the Villa got it’s name.

-Today the bed and breakfast offers guest rooms that feature quality amenities set between rustic limestone walls.
+Today the Villa offers guest rooms that feature quality amenities set between rustic limestone walls.
 Guests can enjoy the past heritage without compromise on comfort or technology.